aspose-zip/Aspose.ZIP-Documentation/net/developer-guide/make-zip-archive-flat/_index.md

 url: /net/make-zip-archive-flat/
 ---

-It may happen that your zip archive has other zip archives inside it.
-One may want to extract the nested zip archive’s contents into the parent archive to get flat structure.
+Your zip archive may have other zip archives inside it.
+One may want to extract the nested zip archive’s contents into the parent archive to get a flat structure.

 <h5> Current archive structure </h5>
 <pre>